-In response to the regulatory Dispositions and in order to have independent opinions to the Bank's management, the Risk Committee is composed of three external counsellors, and senior managers of the Bank, including the CEO, Deputy CEO of Risk, Deputy CEO of Audit, Deputy CEO of Consumer Banking, Deputy CEO of Commercial Banking, Deputy CEO for Global Banking, Deputy CeO of Finance, Head of Legal, Head of Global Markets, Chief Risk in Latin America and Secretary.
+In response to the regulatory Dispositions and in order to have independent opinions to the Bank's management, the Risk Committee is composed of three external counsellors, and senior managers of the Bank, including the CEO, Deputy CEO of Risk, Deputy CEO of Audit, Deputy CEO of Consumer Banking, Deputy CEO of Commercial Banking, Deputy CEO for Global Banking, Deputy CEO and CTSO, Deputy CEO of Finance, Head of Legal, Head of Global Markets, Chief Risk in Latin America and Secretary.
 The Committee is chaired by an external Counsellor.

-The major Committee objectives, which are shared with Group affiliates, are as follows:
+The major Committee objectives, which are shared with Bank affiliates, are as follows:

 - Monitoring of current and potential risks that could impact the operation of the Bank, its realization and evaluate the potential impact they might have, either reputational, financial or operationally.
-You must also develop a focused and integrated approach to identifying them. - Propose solutions to improve early risk profile and review strategies for risk mitigation. - Develop a clear profile and trends in credit, market, liquidity, insurance, operational, reputational and internal controls that could impact or cause changes in business strategy. - Establish a process focused on risk management of relevant risks, contingencies and mitigating and consolidate reporting risks ALCO review. - Approve and propose to the Board changes in rules and policies on Risk Management, in accordance with the regulation that sets the Banking Commission. - Authorize the maximum tolerance to market risk, credit risk and other risks considered acceptable in terms of treasury operations (derivatives). - Review and approve the goals, operations and control procedures, and the level of risk tolerance, based on market conditions. - Authorize the terms of reference of committees depend on it, including the authorization of its members and provide them with guidance and supervision in their activities. - Approve the methodologies for measurement and identification of all risks. - Oversee the approval of new products as well as subsequent revisions and amendments. - Approve changes in the methodologies for provisions, economical factors and emergency periods.
+You must also develop a focused and integrated approach to identifying them. - Propose solutions to improve early risk profile and review strategies for risk mitigation.

+- Develop a clear profile and trends in credit, market, liquidity, insurance, operational, reputational and internal controls that could impact or cause changes in business strategy. - Establish a process focused on risk management of relevant risks, contingencies and mitigating and consolidate reporting risks ALCO review. - Approve and propose to the Board changes in rules and policies on Risk Management, in accordance with the regulation that sets the Banking Commission. - Authorize the maximum tolerance to market risk, credit risk and other risks considered acceptable in terms of treasury operations (derivatives). - Review and approve the goals, operations and control procedures, and the level of risk tolerance, based on market conditions. - Authorize the terms of reference of committees depend on it, including the authorization of its members and provide them with guidance and supervision in their activities. - Approve the methodologies for measurement and identification of all risks. - Oversee the approval of new products as well as subsequent revisions and amendments. - Approve changes to the methodology for calculating reserves and the economic factor and emergency periods. - Develop and modify the objectives, guidelines and policies origination and credit administration. - Review important topics that are open, which will be included in the certification of the Director General (depending on time of certification), likewise, should monitor the resolution of these issues. - Designate and remove the Chief Officer of the Comprehensive Risk Management Unit.
+Both designation and removal shall be ratified by the Board of Directors. - At least on a quarterly basis, communicate to the Board of Directors the risk exposure assumed by the Bank, as well as the failure of the risk exposure limits and risk appetite. - Ensure all those involved in assuming risks are aware of the exposure limits and the risk tolerance levels.